 - Over-styling — meme video reads better when slightly rough

-- Past 6 seconds — the joke loses momentum
+- Past 6 seconds — the joke loses momentum (Sora 2 will happily make 20s; resist it for memes)

 How to push results further

-- Template 3 (30-day) and 9 (first vs now) need consistent palette across both halves — lock
+- Template 3 (30-day) and 9 (first vs now) need a consistent palette across both halves — lock

 - Series strategy: lock palette + lens + lighting; swap only the comedic premise